Things to Consider When Designing With Heat Pipes

 What materials can be used to construct a heat pipe?

 A particular working fluid can only be functional at certain temperature ranges.
-Also, the particular working fluid needs a compatible vessel material to prevent corrosion or chemical reaction between the fluid and the vessel.
-Corrosion will damage the vessel and chemical reaction can produce a non-condensable gas.
+Also, the particular working fluid needs a compatible vessel material to prevent corrosion or chemical reaction between the fluid and the vessel as corrosion will damage the vessel and a chemical reaction can produce a non-condensable gas.

-Table 1 illustrates the typical operating characteristics of heat pipe; from past researches, experiments and from commercial production.
+Table 1 illustrates the typical operating characteristics of heat pipe from past research, experiments, and from commercial production.
 For example, the liquid ammonia heat pipe has a temperature range from -70 to +60˚C and is compatible with aluminum, nickel, and stainless steel.

 The liquid ammonia heat pipe has been widely used in space and only aluminum vessels are used due to its lighter weight.
 Water heat pipes, with a temperature range from 5 to 230˚C, are most effective for electronic cooling applications and copper vessels are compatible with water.

 Heat pipes are not functional when the temperature of the pipe is lower than the freezing point of the working fluid.
 Freezing and thawing is a design issue which may destroy the sealed joint of a heat pipe when placed vertically.
 Proper engineering and design can overcome this limitation.

 Typical Operating Characteristics of Heat Pipes

 |Temperature Range (°C)||Working Fluid||Vessel Material||Measured Axial Heat Flux (kW/cm²)||Measured Surface Heat Flux (W/cm²)|

 |-200 to -80||Liquid Nitrogen||Stainless Steel||0.067 @ -163°C||1.01 @ -163°C|

 |-45 to +120||Methanol||Copper, Nickel, Stainless Steel||0.45 @ 100°C†||75.5 @ 100°C|